cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   1. \[-1], encoded as 0x8120.
   1. false, encoded as 0xf4.

-* Indefinite-length items MUST not appear.
+* Indefinite-length items MUST NOT appear.
 They can be encoded as definite-length items instead.

 If a protocol allows for IEEE floats, then additional canonicalization